Weighted automata are compact and actively learnable: Formal background

+This transition between linear algebraic and machine views of weighted automata is standard~\cite{WAbook}, but we include a proof for convenience:

+\begin{proof} Note that it doesn't matter when we switch to mod 2: the matrix multiplication in Definition~\ref{def:WAgen} can be done over $\mathbb{R}$ until we multiply by the final measurement vector.
+Since the transition function $\delta(\cdot,\sigma)$ is given by the matrix $M^\sigma$, we can just use matrix multiplication.
+Multiplying $\alpha$ by transition matrices against is the same thing as counting the number of paths from $S$.
+Multiplication by $\omega$ adds up the paths that lead to final states $F$ and so computes $|\mathrm{apaths}(w)|$.
+Finally taking the mod 2 that we deferred completes our computation. \end{proof}

+As with NFAs, Proposition~\ref{prop:WAFun2Lang} allows us to shorten the unwieldy language of ``FSA $A$ WA2-recognizes the language $L$'' by the shorter and more traditional ``WA2 $A$ recognizes the language $L$``.

-Note that by the same argument as the previous section, this is also equivalent to if we used the boolean semiring ('or' for addition, and 'and' for multiplication) instead of a field in Definition~\ref{def:WAgen}.
+Note also that by the same argument as Proposition~\ref{prop:WAFun2Lang}, we could view the NFA from Definition~\ref{def:NDFSA} as a weighted automaton that uses the boolean semiring (`or' for addition, and `and' for multiplication) instead of over a field as in Definition~\ref{def:WAgen}.
 In other words, NFAs can also be thought of as weighted automata over the boolean semiring.
-This is why when we discuss weighted automata in the rest of this article, we focus only on WAs over fields.
+This is why when we discuss weighted automata in this article, we focus only on WAs over fields (and do not consider the more general setting of WAs over rings).

-We can make a final familiar definition of finite state automata by putting restrictions on $\delta$, $S$:
+Finally, let us make the familiar definition of deterministic finite state automata by putting restrictions on $\delta$ and $S$:

-\begin{myDef} An FSA $A$ is \emph{deterministic finite automaton} (DFA) if it respects the restriction of a signle start state ($|S| = 1$) and deterministic transitions:
+\begin{myDef} An FSA $A$ is a \emph{deterministic finite automaton} (DFA) if it respects the restriction of a single start state ($|S| = 1$) and deterministic transitions: